 Death at a hospital or nursing home

-Most public and some private hospitals will have their own mortuary and the deceased can be kept there until a funeral director is appointed and the body is transferred.
-However smaller hospitals and most nursing homes are unlikely to have facilities so it's important to engage a funeral director as a
+Most public and some private hospitals will have their own mortuary and the deceased can be kept there until the body is transferred by a funeral director if you choose to appoint one.
+You can also keep the body at home.
+However smaller hospitals and most nursing homes are unlikely to have facilities so it's important to decide in advance so you can arrange to transfer the deceased as soon as possible.

 Death at home